-These settings are used for NTSC M/NTSC J CVBS inputs.
+The NTSC comb filter settings are used for NTSC M/NTSC J CVBS inputs.

-NSFSEL[1:0], Split Filter Selection, NTSC, Address 0x19[3:2]
+NSFSEL[1:0], Split Filter Selection, NTSC-Address 0x19, Bits[3:2]

 The NSFSEL[1:0] control selects how much of the overall signal bandwidth is fed to the combs.
 A narrow split filter selection results in better performance on diagonal lines but more dot crawl in the final output image.
 The opposite is true for selecting a wide bandwidth split filter.